Ashish-Teotia/Alzheimer-s-Disease-Detection-Using-Machine-Learning-and-Deep-Learning-Techniques-/README.md

 photographs..Therefore the proposed work makes use of Machine and Deep Learning Models on the dataset and classifies out of four categories- Non-Demented, Very Mildly Demented, Mildly Demented, and Moderately Demented.
-The following Machine Learning and Deep Learning Learning Algorithms are appliedSVM,KNN,ANN,CNN,MobileNet,MobileNetV2,VGG16,VGG19,DenseNet121,Desn seNet169,ResNet50,InceptionNetV3.The performance of machine learning and deep learning models is gauged using metrics including Precision, Recall, Accuracy, and F1-score.
+The following Machine Learning and Deep Learning Learning Algorithms are applied SVM,KNN,ANN,CNN,MobileNet,MobileNetV2,VGG16,VGG19,DenseNet121,Desn seNet169,ResNet50,InceptionNetV3.The performance of machine learning and deep learning models is gauged using metrics including Precision, Recall, Accuracy, and F1-score.
 The comparison in terms of performance parameters is made with all the